iamhectorotero/iamhectorotero.github.io/_posts/2020-02-09-sql-window-functions.md

 |name, age, salary, department, is_best_paid_department_employee |
 |Brian, 24, 1000, Sales, False <br>Jonathan, 32, 2800, Engineering, False <br>Melissa, 40, 2500, Engineering, False <br> John, 25, 3000, Engineering, True<br>Lucy, 30, 2800, Sales, True<br> James, 28, 1500, Marketing, True|

-Now, imagine ask your colleague asks you this (artificial) follow-up question: "Oh, can you calculate the second best paid employees?".
+Now, imagine your colleague asks you this (artificial) follow-up question: "Oh, can you calculate the second best paid employees?".
 You think "Well, I could remove best paid employees and repeat the query again.
 It's not super nice, but it should work".
 Your invested colleague continues and asks:
 "Actually, can you tell me how each employee ranks in their department?".
 That to me, sounded very